 In this example, you were covered under the basic STD plan as of 1/1/2022, then enrolled in the Optional STD as of 1/1/23, and ceased work 2/5/2023 due to a Disabling medical condition, The Standard would first investigate whether you were seen or treated for that medical condition for the 90 days prior to 1/1/2023.
 If you were seen or treated, a pre0existin limitation would apply and benefits would be paid as if you only had basic STD coverage.

-What is the Elimination Period?
+What is the Benefit Waiting Period?

-The elimination, or Benefit Waiting, Period is 14 days or whenever your leave is exhausted, whichever is greater (excluding pregnancy).
-For pregnancy related claims, the elimination, or Benefit Waiting, Period is 14 days of whenever you CHOOSE to use leave, whichever is greater.
+- The Benefit Waiting Period (BWP) is 14 days or whenever your leave is exhausted, whichever is greater (excluding pregnancy).
 If you are off work for less than 14 calendar days for a medical condition, you would not be eligible for STD benefit payments.

 What is the maximum amount of time I can receive STD benefits?